delp-fun/NinOnline-Fast-Macro-Punish/README.md

 > only for learning, done with simple key detection - no rpm/wpm here so it's much slower :c

 > simple key detection + threads=,  better pc = better perfomence, bad pc = worse perfomence

+I'm not gonna support and help with running - it's simple btw